Joan T. Merriman

 Starting a new life in Hemet, she and Allen (Moon) managed a mobile home park until his death in 1994.
 Always wanting to be involved in helping others, she joined the Altar and Rosary Society at Our Lady of the Valley and soon after was chosen to serve as Parliamentarian for approximately 30 years, and also held other offices in that organization, serving as president three times.
 She began attending meetings of the Riverside Deanery and the Diocesan Council of Catholic Women with other Altar and Rosary Society friends.
 She served as President of both organizations, as well as served on the Parish Council.
 She became a member of the Hospitality (Greeters) group, and was an Eucharistic Minister.
 She was a member of Church Women United and served as Parliamentarian.
 She also helped support the church by playing Bingo weekly, as health enabled.

 The Hemet Hospital Auxiliary opened a gift shop in 1983 and she joined that organization, volunteering in the gift shop for ten years and was awarded a life membership.
 Joan outlived three other organizations in Hemet – the Catholic Daughters, the Columbianettes, and Concerned Senior Citizens of Hemet, serving as Vice President for that organization.

 Whew, needless to say, our ambitious granny didn’t sit on her fanny!

-A Mass of the Resurrection will be held at 11 am on Saturday, June 30, 2018, at St. Peter Catholic Church in Delano, Minnesota, with a rosary to begin at 8:45 am and visitation from 9-11 am.
-Inurnment will follow at Calvary Cemetery and a repast will be held at the Delano American Legion Club.
+A Mass of the Resurrection was held at 11 am on Saturday, June 30, 2018, at St. Peter Catholic Church in Delano, Minnesota, with a rosary to begin at 8:45 am and visitation from 9-11 am.
+Inurnment followed at Calvary Cemetery and a repast was held at the Delano American Legion Club.

 Joan’s family would like to thank you very much for your condolences and friendship.
 Donations may be made to the American Heart Association or charity of your choice.